vigneshwaransakthivel/vigneshwaransakthivel/README.md

 Hi there!
 I’m @vigneshwaransakthivel
-I’m interested in artificial intelligence & machine learning I’m currently learning python from the scratch
+\nI’m interested in artificial intelligence & machine learning
+\nI’m currently learning python from the scratch

 <!---
 vigneshwaransakthivel/vigneshwaransakthivel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.